fioprotocol/fio-devhub/_docs/developers/smartcontracts/deploying.md

 ```

-After adding your new actions and fees to the protocol, it is common to next deploy modified contracts to the main net chain.
-Be sure you understand all of the contracts impacted by your changes, and the order in which they must be deployed onto main net.
+After adding your new actions and fees to the protocol, it is common to next deploy modified contracts to the mainnet chain.
+Be sure you understand all of the contracts impacted by your changes, and the order in which they must be deployed.
 Specify the set of commands to be executed to deliver all contract modifications.

-**Note:** You may need to create a new contract account before doing this and add your new contract to the main net protocol (your needs will be unique to your project).
+**Note:** You may need to create a new contract account before doing this and add your new contract to the mainnet protocol (your needs will be unique to your project).

  ## Deploy contracts